gracege17/designer-tracker/docs/todays-top-challenges.md

 **Short Term:**
 - Track which suggestions users click
 - Show "You viewed this before" indicators
-- Add more diverse resource types (courses, communities, templates)
+- Expand emotion → library mappings to cover more nuanced scenarios
-- Support manual challenge lookups from curated library (see `findChallengeRecommendationFromInput`)
+- Continue enriching the library with new tone / format variants

 **Long Term:**
 - Personalized resource library based on user interests